Aqib1239/Agriculture_Data_Analysis/README.md

 Table of Contents:

- --Project Overview
+ --> Project Overview

- --Features
+ --> Features

- --Folder Structure
+ --> Folder Structure

- --Installation and Setup
+ --> Installation and Setup

- --How It Works
+ --> How It Works

- --Screenshots
+ --> Screenshots